kaleo22/LAVA/README.md

 This project demonstrates a scalable and adaptable approach to localisation, contributing to the broader field of robotics and automated vehicle development.

+## Setup

+- **peak_cam**:
+   In `params`, you need to define:
+- Your `intrinsics` (intrinsic camera parameters).
+- The distortion model you are using.
+- The acquisition `settings` in the `camera_info.yaml` file.

+- **apriltag_ros2**:
+   In `cfg`, you will need to create a `.yaml` file that specifies:
+- The tag family.
+- The IDs of the AprilTags you want to use.
+- The sizes of the AprilTags.
+- The number of cameras in use.

+- **pose_transform**:
+   In `params`, you will find a `config.yaml` file where you can:
+- Set your base and target frames.
+   In `PoseTransformNode.py`, you need to:
+- Set the coordinates of the 0-AprilTag relative to the corresponding camera.
+- This allows you to transform the coordinates of other AprilTags from the relative camera coordinate system to the world coordinate system, which is represented by the 0-AprilTag.